andreashuber69/async-css-angular-example/README.md

 below, please see the [git history](https://github.com/andreashuber69/async-css-angular-example/commits/master) for details.

+**CAUTION**: The steps below just reproduce what was reported [here](https://github.com/andreashuber69/async-css-plugin/issues/16).
+It is currently unclear why this happens or how to fix this.
+PRs are very welcome!

 1. On github.com, create a new repo named `async-css-angular-example`.
 2. Clone the repo locally.
 3. Add this README.md file plus supporting files.